AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/programs/creating-programs/using-the-assets-tab.md

 ---
 # Using the Assets Tab {#using-the-assets-tab}

-The asset canvas is a visual representation of your program.
-You can use it to add local assets as well as interact with the existing ones.
+The asset canvas is a visual representation of your default or event program.
+You can use it to add local assets as well as interact with existing ones.

 ## Adding Assets {#adding-assets}

-From the **Marketing Activities** area, click the **Assets** tab.
+Click the **[!UICONTROL Assets]** tab in the desired program.
 Choose any of the assets below and add them to your program.

 ![](assets/programassets.png)